EXPLORE AND SCHEDULE OUR SERVICES AND ATTORNEYS ANYTIME. CLICK HERE

 Calculating Child Support in Pennsylvania

-Pennsylvania requires that the parent who spends less time caring for a child after a divorce to pay child support.
+Pennsylvania requires that the parent who spends less time caring for a child after a divorce pays child support.
 The parent who spends less time with the child is referred to as the non-custodial parent.
 Payments are normally required until children reach the age of 18.

 Factors that influence the amount paid include: